ucb-bar/hammer/doc/Hammer-Flow/DRC.rst

 DRC
 ===============================

-Hammer has an action for running DRC decks on a post-P&R'd GDS.
-This action invokes a ``HammerDRCTool`` that must be provided as drct of a tool plugin.
+Hammer has an action for running DRC on a post-place-and-route GDS.
+This action requires a tool plugin to implement ``HammerDRCTool``.

 DRC Setup Keys
 --------------